 AAII Investor Sentiment as a Stock Market Indicator

-Is the conventional wisdom that aggregate retail investor sentiment is a contrary indicator of future stock market returns accurate?
+Is conventional wisdom that aggregate retail investor sentiment is a contrary indicator of future stock market returns correct?
 To investigate, we examine the sentiment expressed by members of the American Association of Individual Investors (AAII) via a weekly survey of members.
 This survey “measures the percentage of individual investors who are bullish, bearish, and neutral on the stock market for the next six months; individuals are polled from the ranks of the AAII membership on a weekly basis.
 Only one vote per member is accepted in each weekly voting period.”
 Survey results are apparently available the market day after the polling period.
 We define aggregate (net) investor sentiment as percent bullish minus percent bearish.
-Using outputs of the weekly AAII surveys and prior-day closes of the S&P 500 Index from July 1987 through May 2014 (1,400 surveys and almost 55 independent 6-month forecast intervals), we find that:
+Using outputs of the weekly AAII surveys and prior-day closes of the S&P 500 Index from July 1987 through early September 2015 (1,469 surveys and 56 independent 6-month forecast intervals), we find that:

 Two weekly survey reports are missing, one in January 1996 and one in June 2000.
 One weekly level of the S&P 500 Index is missing in September 2001.
 We ignore calculations affected by these missing data.

 The following chart shows net investor sentiment and contemporaneous S&P 500 Index level over the available sample period.
-Visual inspection suggests that individual investors are usually bullish in aggregate and that sentiment may move with the stock market.
-The average net investor sentiment is 8.4%.
+Visual inspection suggests that individual investors are usually net bullish in aggregate and that net sentiment may move with the stock market.
+The average net sentiment is 8.5%.

 For precision, we relate net investor sentiment to future stock market return.